 But before you visit Petra, most likely you will fly into Amman.

-- Go visit the Citadel in the city center of Amman – Amman is one of the most ancient cities in the Middle East with archeological finds dating back to 3200 BC.
+Amman is one of the most ancient cities in the Middle East with archeological finds dating back to 3200 BC.
 The Citadel is considered an important site because it has had a long history of occupation by many great civilizations.
 You will be astounded at its magnitude, as well as the preservation of this ancient city.
 Don’t miss the Temple of Hercules.

 - Where to Stay: The Sheraton Amman Hotel was fabulous and I cannot say enough about their speedy check-in and hospitality.
 Of course, while you are in Amman, you also have to eat at a few of their amazing restaurants or even try some street food.

-- Go visit Jerash –Not far from Amman, about 30 minutes North of the city center.
+Not far from Amman, about 30 minutes North of the city center.
 It was the capital of the Ottoman Empire and here since the 16th century.
 It is the site of the ruins of the Greco-Roman city of Gerasa, also referred to as Antioch on the Golden River.

 - Where to Stay: I stayed at the lovely Crowne Plaza Dead Sea Spa and Resort and it was stunningly pristine with a huge spa facility.
 I had a Dead Sea Mud Wrap treatment and massage.